-This Key Spouse Mentor Desktop Guide is designed to provide the foundation for an effective KSP.
+This Key Spouse Desktop Guide is designed to provide the foundation for an effective KSP.
 The ultimate goal is to have a cadre of trained volunteers who can support military families by providing information and referral services.
-We cannot effectively take care of our Airmen and their families without key spouses.

-Congratulations on your selection as an Air Force Key Spouse Mentor.
+Congratulations on your selection as an Air Force Key Spouse.
 You are essential to the unit's mission and creating a resilient community.